We may earn money or products from the companies mentioned in this post.

 Autumn Pumpkin Cookies

 Looking for a new way to use canned pumpkin?
 Try making pumpkin cookies.
 Autumn Pumpkin Cookies are so delicious.
 They’re moist, flavorful and easy to make.
 They’re also loaded with oatmeal, dried cherries or cranberries and mini chocolate chips.
 Autumn pumpkin cookies are packed with all of the warm spices that are associated with autumn such as: ginger, nutmeg, cloves and pumpkin pie spice.
-Celebrate Autumn with a cookie.
+Celebrate Autumn with a pumpkin cookie.

 Cookie Add Ins